Litauen/docs.bannerlordmodding.lt/gauntletui/mission_views.md

 Create your screen in the OnBehaviorInitialize(), it is possible to access base.MissionScreen there.

+Make sure you add your MissionView in OnMissionBehaviorInitialize (not in OnBeforeMissionBehaviorInitialize).

 Add [DefaultView] tag to your CustomMissionView:

 ``` cs